About This Chapter

 4. Atomic and Ionic Radii: Trends Among Groups and Periods of the Periodic Table

-Atoms are VERY tiny.
-How do we measure their size?
-This lesson will explain how the size of an atom is measured and teach you how to predict the relative size of an atom based on where it is located on the periodic table.
+The size of an atom is determined by the distance of the valence electrons from the nucleus.
+Learn about atomic and ionic radii trends among groups on the periodic table, and how to predict the relative size of an atom based on where it is located on the periodic table.

 5. Ionization Energy: Trends Among Groups and Periods of the Periodic Table